Andy Zax: Television, radio and stage

 From 2001 to 2003, Zax co-starred on the Comedy Central game show Beat the Geeks as the show's primary "Music Geek", answering difficult questions about all forms of popular music in order to defeat the show's contestants.

-From October 2006 until May 2007, Zax hosted a weekly radio program, Archives of Oblivion, described as "a treasure hunt through the scrapheap of mid-20th Century pop-culture ephemera", showcasing his notoriously eccentric record collection.
+From October 2006 until May 2007, Zax hosted a weekly radio program, Archives of Oblivion, described as "a treasure hunt through the scrapheap of mid-20th Century pop-culture ephemera", showcasing his record collection.
 He has made occasional appearances as a DJ on dublab and WFMU.

 Zax was a recurring panelist on the live stage revival of What's My Line? in Los Angeles and New York City from 2004 to 2008; Los Angeles deemed his performances "fabulous.".

 Personal life

 On January 19, 2008, he married actress Lisa Jane Persky in Beverly Hills.